Moro people: Spanish conquest

 Datu Piang, as a Moro-Chinese mestizo, led Chinese and Moros to defeat and kill Filipino revolutionaries under Ramon Vilo who tried to seize control of Cotabato when the Spanish left in January 1899.

-At "the time of the Spanish evacuation [Piang] had become the richest Moro in Mindanao and the most influential chief in the island" according to Najeeb Saleeby.
-Cotabato based Chinese merchants who had close links to Datu Piang bought 150,000 Mexican dollars' worth of gutta-percha, almaciga, coffee, beeswax and rice in 1901.
+At "the time of the Spanish evacuation [Piang] had become the richest Moro in Mindanao and the most influential chief in the island", according to Najeeb Saleeby.
+Cotabato-based Chinese merchants who had close links to Datu Piang bought 150,000 Mexican dollars' worth of gutta-percha, almaciga, coffee, beeswax, and rice in 1901.

 American colonization

 American soldiers battling with Moro rebels.

 Moro rebels executed by the Americans after the First Battle of Bud Dajo.

-After the Spanish–American War, Spain ceded to the United States administration of the Philippine archipelago, which included Sulu and Mindanao, under the 1898 Treaty of Paris.
+After the Spanish–American War, Spain ceded the Philippine archipelago, which included Sulu and Mindanao, to the United States for administration under the 1898 Treaty of Paris.
 As their administration began, American officials began to suppress any remaining violence and resistance in the Moro areas.
 Attacks by juramentados persisted in the early 20th century but were eventually stopped by the Americans.

 Japanese occupation

 The Moros fought against the Japanese occupation of Mindanao and Sulu during World War II and eventually drove them out.
 Moros also assisted the resistance against the Japanese in North Borneo after the failed Jesselton revolt, in retaliation for which atrocities were committed against local peoples by the Japanese.

 Both Americans and Japanese committed massacres against Moro Maranaos.
 400 Maranaos were massacred by US artillery bombardment by Captain John J. Pershing in 1903.
 Japan invaded Mindanao in 1942 and issued orders for the Maranaos to surrender bladed implements so that every 2 households would share one blade and give up all of their guns; anyone who did not obey the order was killed.
 The Japanese executions of Maranos who kept their firearms resulted in revenge attacks against the Japanese.
 Manalao Mindalano was one of the Maranao insurgents fighting the Japanese.
-The Japanese at Dansalan massacred and bayoneted 24 Maranao men and women civilians in Watu village while searching for Manalao Mindalano, even though they had no relations to his guerilla group.
+The Japanese at Dansalan massacred and bayoneted 24 Maranao men and women civilians in Watu village while searching for Manalao Mindalano, even though they had no relations to his guerrilla group.
 The Maranaos then destroyed a Japanese convoy by shooting at their tires and drivers, causing them to crash off bridges and roads.
-Maranao houses were then burned by the Japanese.
+The Japanese then burned Maranao houses.

-A Japanese infantry company was slaughtered by Maranao villagers in September 1942 during the battle of Tamparan.
-The battle started on the 1st day of Ramadan on 12 September when Japanese forces, searching for a Maranao guerilla leader in Tamparan, sent 90 infantrymen there.
+Maranao villagers slaughtered a Japanese infantry company in September 1942 during the battle of Tamparan.
+The battle started on the 1st day of Ramadan on 12 September when Japanese forces, searching for a Maranao guerrilla leader in Tamparan, sent 90 foot soldiers there.
 They used mortars to fire on the Maranaos after they defied the Japanese patrol.
 Maranaos in and around Tamparan attacked the Japanese forces as they heard the mortar shells.
-Most of the Maranaos only had blades and charged the Japanese directly through their mortar and bullet fire, while armed Maranos attacked the Japanese from the rear while crawling in the grass.
+Most of the Maranaos only had blades and charged the Japanese directly through their mortar and bullet fire, while armed Maranaos attacked the Japanese from the rear while crawling in the grass.